 She laughed and threw her head onto his shoulder, letting her weight rest entirely against him.
 "You got that right.
 Do you think we'll ever find our faerie godmother?"

 Elaine looked up at him, and patted him on the shoulder, the way he hoped one day his own true love might.
-"Visit me in the old folks home."
+"Visit me in the old folks’ home."

 He shook his head.
 "I'll be living next door.
 You visit me."

-"Only if you save your pudding for me."
+"If you save your pudding for me."